swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 PG.asyncIsoTakingNonSendable : @Sendable (PG) -> (@MainActor (NonSendableType) async -> V)
 ```

 Because `PG` represents a non-`Sendable` type with global-actor isolated methods, partial applications of these methods are _not_ `@Sendable`, because they always are assumed to capture the object instance.
+That instance is not `Sendable` and originates from an arbitrary isolation context.
 Thus, when references to these methods originate from a `nonisolated` context, we cannot pass the function value to a `@MainActor` context, which is the only context that can pass an argument to it!

 Here is the full listing of types if the methods were referenced from a `nonisolated` context: